Do We Really Only Use 10% of Our Brain?

 How Does the Brain Work?

-Basically speaking, neurones have the same characteristics and same genetic makeup as other cells in the human body.
+Basically speaking, neurons have the same characteristics and same genetic makeup as other cells in the human body.
 But what makes them transmit signals over long distances is the mere fact that they possess electrochemical spaces.

 Every neurone has three parts: